-5.9 Leisure and Open space provision
+5.10 Leisure and Open space provision

-Middleton Pool is owned by the Town Council, and offers a facility which services the needs of a much wider area, with only 20% of the users coming from Newport Pagnell.
-13 A fifty station fitness centre opened at this site in April 2015.

-Willen Road Sports Ground, also owned by the Town Council, offers football, tennis and cricket, but no artificial grass pitches.
+- 5.10.1 Middleton Pool is owned by the Town Council, and offers a facility which services the needs of a much wider area.
+A fifty station fitness centre opened at this site in April 2015. - 5.10.2 Willen Road Sports Ground, also owned by the Town Council, offers football, tennis and cricket, but no artificial grass pitches.
 It comprises an area leased to a local football club, including a clubhouse, changing facilities and football pitch, five/six further full sized pitches, depending on layout, a further changing facility, a cricket field laid on top of the football pitches, four tennis courts, and a temporary building that serves as a tennis club house.
 There are significant problems with the sports ground provision in that three of the football pitches flood severely in winter, and the separate block of changing rooms is well below acceptable standard, with inadequate heating, toilet or shower provision.
 Sports fields cannot be maintained to optimum standard as there is no period for grass recovery between the winter football season and the summer cricket season.
 Cricket provision is very poor, with no facilities for spectator seating, no score board, and no dedicated changing facility.
-Lack of space on the site contributes to many of these problems.

-When compared to the Sport England playing field recommended standard of 1.5 ha gross per 1000 head of population, which is echoed by the Milton Keynes standard, the town has a significant shortage of playing fields, having just 0.68 ha per 1000 head of population.
+Lack of space on the site contributes to many of these problems. - 5.10.3 When compared to the Sport England playing field recommended standard of 1.5 ha gross per 1000 head of population, which is echoed by the Milton Keynes standard, the town has a significant shortage of playing fields, having just 0.68 ha per 1000 head of population.
 The town services the surrounding rural area for provision of sporting and recreational facilities.
-There is also a bowling club and a diving club within the area.

-There are two Neighbourhood Play Areas (known as NEAPs) in the town and nineteen Local Play Areas (known as LEAPs).
+There is also a bowling club and a diving club within the area. - 5.10.4 There are two Neighbourhood Play Areas (known as NEAPs) in the town and nineteen Local Play Areas (known as LEAPs).
 NEAPs are larger than LEAPs and serve a bigger area.
 There is no district play provision, or country park.
 A number of the LEAP play areas are aging, with poor quality equipment.
 They do not offer a range of equipment for multi-play options and are not suitable for a range of ages.
-14 There is an existing lack of coverage of NEAPs in the east of the town and a shortfall of provision of LEAPs in the Town Centre and the east of town.
-60% of all existing play equipment in Newport Pagnell is regarded as either poor or average in quality.

-Bury Common offers 56.6 ha of common land available to residents.
+There is an existing lack of coverage of NEAPs in the east of the town and a shortfall of provision of LEAPs in the Town Centre and the east of town.
+60% of all existing play equipment in Newport Pagnell is regarded as either poor or average in quality. - 5.10.5 Bury Common offers 56.6 ha of common land available to residents.
 There are archaeological remains on this site of some note, including a Scheduled Ancient Monument.
 There are no sites in Newport Pagnell designated as Sites of Special Scientific Interest.
 There are two large open areas known as Riverside Meadow and Castle Meadow both of which are flood plains.
 These open spaces might in the future benefit from greater access provision.
-There is a more than adequate provision of green open space within the town, offering 4.42 ha per 1000 head of population against the Sport England standard of 1.38 ha per 1000 head of population.

-The recommended allotment plot ratio of 0.25 ha per 1000 head of population is met with the existence of 280 allotment plots on five allotments sites offering 0.40 ha per 1000.
+There is a more than adequate provision of green open space within the town, offering 4.42 ha per 1000 head of population against the Sport England standard of 1.38 ha per 1000 head of population. - 5.10.6 The recommended allotment plot ratio of 0.25 ha per 1000 head of population is met with the existence of 280 allotment plots on five allotments sites offering 0.40 ha per 1000.
 Even with additional housing as outlined in the Neighbourhood Plan there is a sufficient provision.

-- 13 See the evidence base to see the post codes of pool users at Middleton Pool. - 14 See the evidence base for play areas, equipment and condition of equipment.

-5.10 Climate change issues
+5.11 Climate change issues